RESEARCH

 I’m working with colleagues at the University of Colorado Anschutz Medical Campus on a project funded by the National Institutes of Health (NIH), concerning weight management in primary medical care consultations—called ‘PATHWEIGH’.
 Caroline Tietbohl and I are taking the lead on examining video recordings of clinician-patient consultations.
 To learn more about the project, check out:

-PATHWEIGH, Pragmatic weight management in adult patients in primary care in Colorado, USA: Study protocol for a stepped wedge cluster randomized trial.
-(Suresh, et al., 2022, in Trials)
+PATHWEIGH, Pragmatic weight management in adult patients in primary care in Colorado, USA: Study protocol for a stepped wedge cluster randomized trial (Suresh, et al. 2022, in Trials)

 Negotiating Language on the Radio in Los Angeles (Raymond 2020, in Spanish in the Global City)